The First AmendmentAdopted December 15, 1791

 Madison’s Proposed Bill of Rights, June 8, 1789

 The following are the amendments that James Madison introduced to Congress in June of 1789.
 After a series of debate and revisions, it would become the Bill of Rights.
-The text is from the Constitution Society.

 First.
 That there be prefixed to the Constitution a declaration, that all power is originally vested in, and consequently derived from, the people.